Wine Pairings for Late Summer Bounty

 Late summer bounty at Ottawa’s ByWard market is on full display.
-Dazzling array of vibrant colours, aromas and textures, a true sensory overload.
+A dazzling array of vibrant colors, aromas, and textures, a true sensory overload.
 I can never resist the urge to buy a little bit of everything and then try to come up with some creative ways to use it all up before it passes its prime.
-Golden corn, juicy red tomatoes, shiny plump eggplants, sunny-yellow squash and sunset-hued ripe Ontario peaches, it’s hard to choose.
+Golden corn, juicy red tomatoes, shiny plump eggplants, sunny-yellow squash, and sunset-hued ripe Ontario peaches, it’s hard to choose.

-This time of the year is also a perfect time for effortless entertaining and relaxed patio dinning before cooler days roll in.
-Everything is so fresh and full of flavour, it makes it easy to deliver a punch while keeping it really simple and with just a few ingredients.
-My most favourite meal at this time of the year is “Salad of the Island of Capri” or in Italian simply Insalata caprese.
+This time of the year is also a perfect time for effortless entertaining and relaxed patio dining before cooler days roll in.
+Everything is so fresh and full of flavor, it makes it easy to deliver a punch while keeping it really simple and with just a few ingredients.
+My most favorite meal at this time of the year is “Salad of the Island of Capri” or in Italian simply Insalata Caprese.

 Leafy, dark green vegetables, such as spinach and chard work really well with light reds such as Gamay and mellow fruity reds like Zinfandel work wonders with spicy dishes with hot chili peppers.
 Pair light vibrant greens, peas, green beans and fresh greens with unoaked whites.
 Asparagus, probably the trickiest vegetable to match with wine works well with “green” whites such as Austrian Grüner Veltliner and Sauvignon Blanc.